-One young manager spoke up and complained that he was having a difficult time balancing his desire for success with his attempt to live by the values taught by his church.
-This surprised me, so I spoke with him afterwards and challenged him a bit.
-He was insistent, however; he insisted that in his industry his desire to maintain his integrity was getting in the way of his ambitions.
+One young manager spoke up and complained that he was having difficulty balancing his desire for success with his attempt to live by the values taught by his church.
+This surprised me, so I spoke with him afterward and challenged him a bit.
+He insisted, however, that in his industry, his desire to maintain his integrity was getting in the way of his ambitions.

 Nobody wants to do business with someone they cannot trust.
-It is very hard to form an effective working relationship if there is not at least some mutual concern for each other’s wellbeing.
-It is also very hard to work productively with someone who is narcissistic, who has little or no sense of humility.
+It is very hard to form an effective working relationship without at least some mutual concern for each other’s well-being.
+It is also very hard to work productively with someone who is narcissistic and has little or no sense of humility.

 As Michael Novak put it:

 It is becoming clearer every day that one person’s work is naturally interrelated with the work of others.
 More than ever, work is work with others and work for others.

 Novak also pointed out that business is a community building process; we build community as we work together towards mutual objectives.

 And yet we frequently hear commentators complain from the sidelines about social atomization and the isolation of the individual allegedly brought about by modern business culture.
 Rather than understanding success as resulting from productive collaboration, this false ideology focuses on obsessive greed, uncontrolled narcissism, and competitive ruthlessness.
 Sometimes commercially successful people reinforce this attitude, for example, by talking about “giving back” as though their success has been built on “taking” rather than on producing and giving, or by repeating other misleading cliches.

 Most people who have been in business or related occupations for more than a couple of years have learned that without treating people properly, it is difficult, if not impossible, to form the strong collaborative relationships that are usually necessary for success.
 And these strong, productive, collaborative relationships are grounded in the personal values we bring to our work.